Mitigating Omitted Variable Bias in Empirical Software Engineering: Confounding in Programming Languages and Code Quality

 \item Finally, assuming that there are several different confounders that simultaneously affect \var{Language} and \var{Quality}, we can compute how many confounders with a certain effect would it take to tip the estimate of the $\var{Language} \to \var{Quality}$ effect. \autoref{sec:tip-num} discusses this scenario. \end{itemize}

-Assessing when tipping may occur under plausible scenarios can inform us about the plausible practical impact of the confounder on our data analysis: if tipping requires a strong confounding effect, which is unlikely in practice, we can probably tolerate the bias and still use our estimate, albeit imperfect, of the effect of \var{Language} on \var{Quality}.
+Assessing when tipping may occur under plausible scenarios can inform us about the practical impact of the confounder on our data analysis: if tipping requires a strong confounding effect, which is unlikely in practice, we can probably tolerate the bias and still use our estimate, albeit imperfect, of the effect of \var{Language} on \var{Quality}.
 Conversely, if even a weak confounder is likely to tip, we would conclude that we should not rely on the observational data analysis, and try to collect different kinds of data (or to use the existing data to answer different kinds of questions).
 Such an analysis is useful also in more open-ended scenarios, for example when we don't really know what (other) factors may affect \var{Language} and \var{Quality} but we have reasons to believe that \emph{some} unmeasured variables exist.
+Conversely, tipping analyses are also applicable when testing a hypothesis: in such cases, the tipping value could indicate the boundary between ``significant'' and ``not significant'' effect.

 To perform these so-called tipping point sensitivity analyses we will use the R package \texttt{tipr}~\citep{tipr}, which implements state-of-the-art analysis techniques~\citep{linPK98sens} based on causal models similar to those outlined in \autoref{sec:dags}.